 Exercise is an essential part of being healthy.
 It is essential for increased energy and strong muscles and bones.
 Exercise is a compliment to a healthy diet and not a replacement for eating healthy.

-You are not going to be able to exercise your way out of a high-calorie diet and thinking you can lead to weight gain.
+You are not going to be able to exercise your way out of a high-calorie diet and thinking it is possible can lead to weight gain.

 Use exercise as a tool that promotes both physical and mental health.
 Avoid looking at it as a solution to offset fast food and high-calorie junk eating habits.